PlasmaControl/PyRCN/README.md

 # Getting Started

-PyRCN includes currently two variants of Echo State Networks (ESNs): The ESNClassifier and the ESNRegressor.
+PyRCN includes currently variants of Echo State Networks (ESNs) and Extreme Learning Machines (ELMs): Regressors and Classifiers.

 Basic example for the ESNClassifier: